awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-sns.md

    + If you want the trigger to apply to all branches of the repository, in **Branches**, leave the selection blank, as this default option applies the trigger to all branches automatically\.
 If you want this trigger to apply to specific branches only, choose up to 10 branch names from the list of repository branches\.
    + In **Choose the service to use**, choose **Amazon SNS**\.
    + In **Amazon SNS**, choose a topic name from the list or enter the ARN for the topic\.
+**Note**
+Amazon SNS FIFO \(first in, first out\) topics are not supported for CodeCommit triggers\.
+You must choose an Amazon SNS topic that has its type set to Standard\.
+If you want to use an Amazon SNS FIFO topic, you must configure an Amazon Eventbridge rule for CodeCommit events that has the SNS FIFO topic configured as its target\.
    + In **Custom data**, provide any optional information you want included in the notification sent by the Amazon SNS topic \(for example, an IRC channel name developers use when discussing development in this repository\)\.
 This field is a string\.
 It cannot be used to pass any dynamic parameters\.

 1. \(Optional\) Choose **Test trigger**\.
 This step helps you confirm have correctly configured access between CodeCommit and the Amazon SNS topic\.
 It uses the Amazon SNS topic to send a test notification using data from your repository, if available\.
 If no real data is available, the test notification contains sample data\.